mvolkmann/blog/src/python/python-compared-to-js.md

 ## Running Scripts

+JavaScript source files have an extension of `.js` or `.mjs` (for ECMAScript modules).

 To run a JavaScript script outside a web browser:

 - install {% aTargetBlank "https://nodejs.org/", "Node.js" %}.
 - enter `node {name}.js`

+Python source files have an extension of `.py`.
+Multiple words in file names should be separated by underscores rather than hyphens because the file name becomes the module name and hyphens are not valid in module names.

 To run a Python script: